shenhuiying2017/azure-docs.es-es/articles/cloud-services/cloud-services-enable-communication-role-instances.md

 <properties
-pageTitle="Comunicación para roles en los servicios en la nube | Microsoft Azure" description="Las instancias de rol de los servicios en la nube pueden tener definidos puntos de conexión (http, https, tcp y udp) que se comunican con el exterior o entre otras instancias de rol." services="cloud-services" documentationCenter="" authors="Thraka"
+pageTitle="Communication for Roles in Cloud Services | Microsoft Azure" description="Role instances in Cloud Services can have endpoints (http, https, tcp, udp) defined for them that communicate with the outside or between other role instances." services="cloud-services" documentationCenter="" authors="Thraka"